 - System: Climotion, single supply duct

 Considerable energy savings

-The University of Groningen is the first educational building in the Netherlands to incorporate the Climotion system.
+The University Library in Groningen is the first educational building in the Netherlands to incorporate the Climotion system.
 The successful pilot project conducted in the auditorium of the Academy Building shows that the Climotion system regulates fresh air and a pleasant temperature in an energy-efficient manner.
-The university expects to achieve up to 30% energy savings compared to a traditional ventilation system.
+The University of Groningen (RUG) expects to achieve up to 30% energy savings compared to a traditional ventilation system.
 It is expected that, following the renovation, the library will progress from a B Energy-label to an A Energy-label.